embyth-training-projects/expressjs-fundamentals/README.md

 # Assignment

-1. Create and fetch data from MySQL with sequelize
+1. Download/Login to MongoDB server

+2. Create database for products

+3. Fetch data from MongoDB